EddieHsu96/113-2-Demo/ALG/codebook.md

 - **Average farm price (dollars per tonne)**: Provides the average price of the crop in dollars per tonne.
 This variable is numeric.
 - **Average yield (kilograms per hectare)**: Represents the average yield of the crop in kilograms per hectare.
 This variable is numeric.
 - **Production (metric tonnes)**: Indicates the total production of the crop in metric tonnes.
 This variable is numeric.
-- **Seeded area (acres)**: The total area used for seeding the crop in acres.
-This variable is numeric.
 - **Seeded area (hectares)**: The total area used for seeding the crop in hectares.
 This variable is numeric.
 - **Total farm value (dollars)**: The total value of the crop production in dollars.
 This variable is numeric.